mithunshanbhag/mithunshanbhag.github.io/_posts/2026-08-14-our-noise-footprint.md

 Ummm, not really.
 Constant phone calls.
 Zoom meetings.
 Music playing in the background.
 Device and app notifications going off like fireworks.
 Loud hallway conversations.

 For the last 8 years, I've worked out of a cabin in a co-working space.
 In my time here, I've seen hundreds of companies come and go.
 The one constant has been their high noise footprint.
 In many startups, these noisy environments are fomented by the founders themselves who feel compelled to create this exuberant high-energy hustle-culture hubris.
-To them, a silent workspace "feels" dead.
+A founder once told me that a silent workspace feels "dead" to them, and that they feel compelled to inject some "energy".

 Once in a blue moon, someone from their HR department will send out a reminder (or post a flyer) to keep noise levels down.
 Almost always lip service, never backed by any punitive action.

 Deep work?
 What deep work?
 By default, there is no possibility of deep work here.
 Unless you change the environment.
 More on that a bit later.

-## Why this happens
+## Why oh why does this happen?

 Over on social media, people often debate about what causes this... a lack of workplace etiquette?
 Or a lack of civic sense?
-Personally, I think it is neither.
+Personally, I think it's neither.

-I'm 100% convinced that the singular root cause is the lack of awareness.
-In a society that has normalized noise, people don't know that quiet workspaces can be a possibility.
+I'm convinced that the singular root cause is the lack of awareness.
+If one is not aware of the rules/etiquettes, then can they be expected to follow them?
+Can they be blamed for breaking them?
+Our society has normalized noise to such an extent that people don't even know that quiet workspaces can be a possibility.

 Lack of infrastructure planning also plays a part.
 Floor plans for office buildings do not often include focus rooms or phone rooms (for cost reasons).

 ## Dealing with noise

-I hate being cynical, but attempting to bring about cultural change and awareness on this topic is futile.
-That takes decades (or centuries).
+Attempting to bring about larger cultural, societal change and awareness on this topic might seem futile.
+It may take decades (or centuries).
 We'll all be long dead by then.

-While I encourage you to be a good role model and lead by example, please don't expect anyone to follow suit.
+But let's not be cynical!
+I encourage all of you to be good role models and lead by example.
+At least in your office.
+Your coworkers may not immediately follow suit, but they'll slowly notice, then they'll slowly emulate.
+Be hopeful and patient.
+It's not a lost cause, it's just a slow compounding thing.

-In the meanwhile, the first (and probably most important) thing is acceptance.
+In the interim, the other most important thing is acceptance.
 Accept and embrace the fact that noise is inevitable.
 You can't fight it.
 You can't change it anytime soon.
 Build your tolerance, adapt and slowly learn to live with it.

 Next, get a good pair of noise-cancelling headphones.
 It won't cut out the noise entirely, but will bring it down to tolerable levels.
 What personally worked for me:

 1. Foam ear plugs.
 AND
 2. Ear muffs (like the ones used in shooting ranges or construction sites).
+Dorky but highly effective!

 ![foam ear plugs](../../../images/noise-foam-ear-plugs.jpg)
 ![ear muffs](../../../images/noise-ear-muffs.png)